 - Providing specific and “operationalized” guidance to providers, facilities, and health plans on complying with the Act, including its challenging interaction with state balance billing laws.

 - Analyzing the impact and scope of the Act on billing for ancillary services provided outside of, but associated with, a hospital visit.

-- Advising providers on opportunities to influence the substance and operation of the Act by making strategic, concrete comments to federal agencies during the rule-making process.
+- Advising providers on opportunities to influence the substance and operational implementation of the Act by making strategic, concrete comments to federal agencies during the rule-making process.

-- Helping startup providers strategize reimbursement methodologies for their product that ease NSA compliance burdens and promote fair reimbursement rates.
+- Helping startup providers strategize reimbursement methodologies for their products that ease NSA compliance burdens and promote fair reimbursement rates.

 - Advising various ancillary service providers, such as clinical laboratories and remote monitoring device and service entities, to help them understand their billing and disclosure obligations under the Act.